Hochikong/SoraComm/README.md

 >>>  t.zoffer('000725','6.2','100')
 ```

-If you want to cancel the orders which still waiting for exchange,you can use zcancel() to cancel a specify order:
+If you want to cancel the orders which still waiting for exchange, you can use zcancel() to cancel a specify order:
 ```
 >>> t.zcancel(1)
 ```
-Due to the website,the latest offer order's position is 1,hence my bid order's position is 2,just like stack(speak frankly,totally not like,because you can select position).
+Due to the website, the latest offer order's position is 1, hence my bid order's position is 2, just like stack(speak frankly,totally not like, because you can select position).

-Briefly,the latest order's position is always 1.
+Briefly, the latest order's position is always 1.

-But sometimes you may want a 'one click cancellation',the you can use zcancel_all():
+But sometimes you may want a 'one click cancellation', then you can use zcancel_all():

 ```
 >>> t.zcancel_all()
 ```

-Finally,you can use halt() to stop the FF:
+Finally, you can use halt() to stop the FF:
 ```
 >>> t.halt()
 ```

 ### 3.Warning
-1. ftTrader is a stateless and no assurance library.I mean you need to store all exchange info by yourselves.You should use legal price,amount.After create orders,you should check the orders' status by yourself.You need to maintain a dict or list in order to cancel your orders.
+1. ftTrader is a stateless and no assurance library.
+I mean you need to store all exchange info by yourselves.You should use legal price, amount.
+After create orders, you should check the orders' status by yourself.
+You need to maintain a dict or list in order to cancel your orders.
-2. Only support stock which the code start with 30,00,60,such as 000725,600001 and 300091.(仅支持A股沪深主板、中小板和创业板)
+2. Only support stock which the code start with 30, 00, 60,such as 000725,600001 and 300091.(仅支持A股沪深主板、中小板和创业板)